 - The budget is appropriate for the project.

-Required Reports for Funded Projects: The Student Investigator will be required to submit a report at the end of year 1 of the grant cycle (June) to the Educational Scholarship Committee, and a final report within 3 months of the end of the 2-year grant funding (September 15)—or sooner if the project has been completed.
+Required Reports for Funded Projects: The Student Investigator will be required to submit a report at the end of year 1 of the grant cycle (June) to the Student Professional Development Committee, and a final report within 3 months of the end of the 2-year grant funding (September 15)—or sooner if the project has been completed.

 All inquiries and communications should be addressed to:

 IAMSE Support (firstname.lastname@example.org), International Association of Medical Science Educators (IAMSE)